440 W. Kelly Avenue

 April 9: Housing Supply Board meeting to review projects.
 4pm at 320 S. King Street.
 Open to the public.

 April 22: Housing Supply Board interviews finalists at Town Hall.
 All interviews will be recorded and open to the public.
 2:00pm - Design Associates/United Development Solutions LLC.
 3:30pm - Roller/Tack.
+A recording of the interviews can be watched here.

 Please find the Request for Proposals to develop deed restricted housing at 440 West Kelly Avenue, below.
 All responses are due by 4:00 PM on April 5th.
 An information session will be held on February 19th at 1:00 PM at 320 S. King Street.
 Questions will be accepted until March 22, 2019 and answers will be posted on a rolling basis on this website.